ahawkins/hawkins.io/wip/2013-08-18-supercharged-serialization.md

 layout: post
 ---

-I've been working on building an API for an Ember frontend.
+I've built an API for an Ember (+Ember-Data) frontend.
 We're using `ActiveModel::Serializer` on the backend.
 This article is about how I dropped a blower on the backend and turned up the boost.
-That's a shoutout to all my fellow gear heads.
-My current work is not Rails.
-It's a more sane setup.
-The techniques I describe can be ported to Rails applications.
-Here's a quick overview of my setup:

-* Sinatra serving requests
-* Repository pattern for data access
-* Different adapters for development/test/production
-* Sequel talking to postgres for production

-This setup works very well for our domain logic.
-I really enjoy because we have complex data access rules.
-It also ensures that every data request goes through a known set of method calls on the repository.
-This makes caching extremely easy.
-It also allows me to request objects specifically crafted for a given use case.
-JS applications are very read heavy.
-They need **all** the data to do anything.
-Having the proper structure on the backend makes optimizing for specific use cases trivial.
-I've created two different data flows inside the backend.
-There is the read layer: clients hammer away with GET requests and go through heavily optimized code paths for a specific requirement set.
-That being said, let's get onto the meat of it.
+This post chronicles the optimizations and architecture bits that make it all fit together.

-All data objects implement two caching protocols.
+All entities implement two caching protocols.
 They all respond to `#cache_key`.
 Any layer can cache the object as they see it.
-Since access goes through the repository, it's very easy to keep every data object in memcache.
-This avoids a call to postgres on every basic object look (read PK selection).
-This is by far the most common case in our application.
-Secondly, every object implements `#mashal_load` and `#marhsal_dump`.
-This ensures every object can be stored in the cache without any problems.
-How many times have you tried to put an ActiveRecord instance into memcache?
-Gonna have a bad time there.
-I've specifically designed our code to avoid these problems.
-The repository pattern is the most important bit.
-It makes all this possible by seperating persistance from data.
+Secondly, every entity implements `#mashal_load` and `#marhsal_dump`.
+This ensures the object behaves correctly when stored in memcached.
 We can cache individual objects or complex object graphs without worrying.
-This covers the data access layer.
-It provides objects to a higher layer in the system.
-Now onto serialization.

-The `GET /collection` is the single most important API call for single page applications.
+The `GET /collection` is the most important API call for JS applications.
 Its only job is to provide data as fast as possible.
-I'm talking 100ms are bust regardless of how many objects need to be serialized.
-I can safely say we are well under that threshold for serializing thousands of objects.
-We'd never actually do this because of bandwidth concernss, but right we can serialize records pretty damn fast.

-The first step is optimizing your caching.
+I'm talking 100ms or bust regardless of how many results.

+First optimize the caching.
 Cache reads are not free.
-They should happen very quickly but you must deal with network latency.
-You should always use `read_multi`.
-All `ActiveSupport::Cache` support this call.
+Excessive reads can be cost ineffective because network latency.
+You should also precompute what your requests and use `read_multi`. `read_multi` reads N items in a single request.
+This is a major win when operating on lists. `ActiveSupport::Cache` support this call.
 We use this when materializing data objects from queries.
 I mentioned previously that all individiual data objects are kept in memcache.
 A query may have some of it's objects already loaded.
 When a query result is materialized, it reads all the values from the cache and only materializes what's needed.
-This is extremely important in our case because materialization can require more queries to fully populate the domain objects.
+This is vital in our case because materialization may require more queries to fully populate the domain entities.
 We also used this technique inside ActiveModel::Serializers.
 We don't need this anymore, but I'll share the implementation with you.

 ```ruby
 class FastArraySerializer < ActiveModel::ArraySerializer